Lyon-Ynov-Campus/YTrack/subjects/audits/TextAn.md

 ```
 Amount of words : 8
-Amount of characters : 28
+Amount of characters : 35
 Amount of vowels : 8
 Amount of consonants : 11
+No word passed as parameter
 ```

 ###### Does the function returns the value above?